charmed-kubernetes/kubernetes-docs/pages/k8s/install-manual.md

 [Juju documentation][juju-bundle].
 In this example it merely adds a new application, specifying the charm to use, and further specifies the relationships to add.

-To use this overlay with the **CDK** bundle, it is specified during deploy like this:
+To use this overlay with the **Charmed Kubernetes** bundle, it is specified during deploy like this:

 ```bash
 juju deploy charmed-kubernetes  --overlay ~/path/aws-overlay.yaml